-The class action complaint charges Sterling with violating federal and New York State Fair Credit Reporting Acts.
-Specific charges include Sterling’s systematic failure to use reasonable procedures to ensure that its reports are accurate and up to date.
+The class action complaint charged Sterling with violating federal and New York State Fair Credit Reporting Acts.
+Specific charges included Sterling’s systematic failure to use reasonable procedures to ensure that its reports are accurate and up to date.
 Court records clearly identified the convictions as belonging to a Kevin M. Jones, not Kevin A. Jones.
 But Sterling failed to check court records and instead, relied on second hand information.
-The complaint also charges Sterling with failing to reinvestigate when Mr. Jones complained.
+The complaint also charged Sterling with failing to reinvestigate when Mr. Jones complained.

-The suit also charges Sterling with systematically failing to provide two legally required notices that can help individuals like Mr. Jones ensure the accuracy of their reports and otherwise protect their rights.
-In particular, Sterling fails to provide employees and applicants with a required contemporaneous notice that it is giving adverse information about them to employers (and potential employers).
-Sterling also fails to provide notice about the right to request a description of the procedure Sterling uses to determine the accuracy and completeness of the information reported.
-Furthermore, the class action complaint charges Sterling with failing to include legally required information when individuals request information in their consumer files – information that may have assisted Mr. Jones determine the source of the inaccurate data.
+The suit also charged Sterling with systematically failing to provide two legally required notices that can help individuals like Mr. Jones ensure the accuracy of their reports and otherwise protect their rights.
+In particular, the suit charged that Sterling failed to provide employees and applicants with a required contemporaneous notice that it is giving adverse information about them to employers (and potential employers).
+It also charged that Sterling failed to provide notice about the right to request a description of the procedure Sterling used to determine the accuracy and completeness of the information reported.
+Furthermore, the class action complaint charged Sterling with failing to include legally required information when individuals request information in their consumer files – information that may have assisted Mr. Jones determine the source of the inaccurate data.

-Sterling’s unlawful business practices did not only harm Mr. Jones.
-They also harmed and continue to harm hundreds, if not thousands, of individuals with criminal records and other job seekers in New York and throughout the country.
+Sterling’s unlawful business practices harmed Mr. Jones and hundreds, if not thousands, of individuals with criminal records and other job seekers in New York and throughout the country, according to the suit.